List of killings and massacres in Mandatory Palestine

 This is a list of killings and massacres committed in Mandatory Palestine.
 It is restricted to incidents in which at least three people were deliberately killed.
 This list does not include unlawful deaths due to criminal activity.
 It includes all casualties that resulted from the initial attack on civilians or non-combat military personnel.

-Note: The designation "responsible party" below refers to those believed to be the principle instigators of the violence.
-Where culpability is disputed or ambiguous, the sources cited support the chosen designation.

 Individual massacres during the 1936–1939 Arab revolt in Palestine are listed below.
 In total, during the course of these events, between September 27, 1937 – 1939, 5,000 Arabs, 415 Jews and several hundred Britons were killed.